Healthy Homes Assessment Taita

 What We Do

-As building inspectors, we take on all issues of professional home inspects.
-We’re here to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the aspects associated with expert home inspections.
+We’re there to ensure that you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one, and undertake detailed examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the fun parts of owning or purchasing your own house.
+We value your money We conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun parts of buying or owning your own house.

-We specialise in a variety of solutions to make sure that you are completely updated on the condition of any property you could be thinking of buying or selling in addition to other services.
+We specialise in a range of solutions to ensure that you are fully informed of the condition of any property you could be contemplating buying or selling and also other solutions.

-We not only work with you , but we also collaborate with a number of important clients such as municipal councils and banks and insurance companies.
-They clearly are pleased with their peace of mind provided, because of the information contained included in our reports on building inspections.
+We don’t just collaborate with you, but we also collaborate with a number of important clients such as the local authorities, banks, and insurance companies.
+Evidently they enjoy the peace of mind provided, by the data contained provided in our building inspection reports.

-With our systemised approach to inspecting your property and the latest in technology for software with digital photos embedded into your Report, you are able to actually see any issues that may be identified.
-Through our detailed report, it’s not surprising that we receive so many clients who recommend our services to their family and acquaintances.
+With our systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in your document, you can actually see any issues found.
+Because of our detailed reporting it’s easy to understand why we get so many clients recommending our service to family and friends.

 Get Peace of Mind - Get in Touch